hpssjellis/pgb-cloud9/a-scripts-advanced/README.md

 Copy the code in this file to put at the top of the teachers cloud9 index.html page.
 This will allow entering each student and a link to their sites for easy marking and student feedback.

+#donations.html

+Example thank you page for anyone who helps with the course.

 #Advanced scripts for nitrous.io

 Note: right click your www folder to download a backup called www.tar.gz